devigned/apmz/README.md

 #!/usr/bin/env bash

 # put apmz in the path if it is not already
-# this assumes ./bin holds the apmz binary
+# this assumes ./bin directory holds the apmz binary
 export PATH=./bin:$PATH

 # inject tracing helpers into the script naming the script "myscript" with default tags of